A Geometric Characterization of Observability in Inertial Parameter Identification: Introduction

 The paper is organized as follows.
-Section \ref{sec:Concepts} introduces the main concepts of the paper at a high level.
-These concepts are then developed considering two rigid bodies connected by a single joint in the case of unrestricted motion (Sec.~\ref{sec:Floating_Two_Body}) and restricted motion (Sec.~\ref{sec:Two_Fixed}).
-These developments then serve as the main building blocks for a recursive treatment of identifiability in chains of bodies (Sec.~\ref{sec:fb}).
-Section \ref{sec:algorithm} provides description of the Recursive Parameter Nullspace Algorithm (RPNA) for computation of the unidentifiable parameter combinations using this theory.
-Extensions of the basic algorithm to kinematics trees, multi-DoF joints, and simple closed-chain systems are provided in Section~\ref{sec:extensions}.
-Results in Section \ref{sec:results} consider system-level identifiability for classical industrial manipulators, the PUMA \& SCARA, as well as a mobile robot, the MIT Cheetah 3.
-As a key practical takeaway, we illustrate the pitfalls of constrained identification experiments that have often been used to identify individual limbs of mobile legged systems.
-Concluding comments are provided in Section \ref{sec:conclusions}.
+Section \ref{sec:Concepts} introduces the main concepts of an inertial transfer and how it relates to identifiability.
+We then develop the identifiability theory by focusing on a pair of bodies connected via a joint, in cases where the combined bodies can move freely in 6D space (Sec.~\ref{sec:Floating_Two_Body}) vs. when one body has additional motion restrictions (Sec.~\ref{sec:Two_Fixed}).
+We develop this theory in a parameterization-free sense, but rephrase the results in terms of inertial parameters in Sec.~\ref{sec:Parameters}.
+These developments then enable a recursive treatment of identifiability in chains of bodies in Sec.~\ref{sec:fb}, where we present the RPNA.
+Extensions of the basic algorithm to kinematics trees, multi-DoF joints, and floating-base systems are provided in Sec.~\ref{sec:extensions}.
+Sec.~\ref{sec:closedChain} provides a further extension to joint motors, an example of simple closed chains.
+Results in Sec.~\ref{sec:results} consider system-level identifiability for classical manipulators, the PUMA \& SCARA, as well as a mobile robot, the MIT Cheetah 3.
+As a key practical takeaway, we illustrate the pitfalls of constrained identification experiments often used to identify individual limbs of mobile legged systems.
+Concluding comments are provided in Sec.~\ref{sec:conclusions}.